-We started OpenWeb for two reasons: to provide safe places for people to converse online, and to support the media industry.
-We saw what was happening to publishers as they created content, found audiences, and then lost them to big social platforms who knew how to monetize user attention and data.
-We wanted to provide publishers a platform to truly engage their audiences and we knew that conversations were the way to do it.
+We started OpenWeb for two reasons: to provide safe places for people to converse online, and to support the media industry with a safer brand platform.
+We saw what was happening to publishers as they created content, found audiences, and then lost them to big social platforms who knew how to capture user attention and data.
+We wanted to provide publishers a brand platform to truly engage their audiences and we knew that conversations were the way to do it.

 Reducing toxicity is critical for building a healthy society online and off.
 Freedom of expression does not mean platforms should allow the spread of hate, racism, discrimination, or violence.
 Technology should be part of the solution to the polarization of our society, not the problem.
 In all of our studying of technology, communication, and social media, there’s one thing that’s clear: moderation does not equal censorship.
 The remarks from the civility audit on Facebook released this week affirm that position.